-In addition, the PHA will post the notice inviting such proposal submission and the rating and ranking procedures on its electronic web site website.
+In addition, COCthe PHA will post the notice inviting such proposal submission and the rating and ranking procedures on its website.

-The PHA will periodically publish its advertisement in the newspapers and trade journals mentioned above for at least one day per week for three consecutive weeks.
-The advertisement will specify the number of units the PHA estimates that it will be able to assist under the funding the PHA is making available.
+The PHACOC -will periodically publish its advertisement in the newspapers and trade journals mentioned above for at least one day per week for three consecutive weeks.
+The advertisement will specify the number of units the PHACOC -estimates that it will be able to assist under the funding the PHACOC -is making available.
 Owner proposals will be accepted on a first-come first-served basis and will be evaluated using the following criteria: